Marve018/Polly-app/.trae/rules/project_rules.md

 - Is the Supabase client used for all database interactions?
 - Are shadcn/ui components used for the UI where appropriate?
 - Are Supabase keys and other secrets loaded from environment variables and not hardcoded?

+## TERMINAL TO USE

+- Use git bash terminal to run any necessary commands